csubaramanyam/usermanagement/README.md

-implemented few APIs to interact with Imgur API for upload, view and delete image after successful authentication of user.
+implemented APIs to interact with Imgur API for upload, view and delete image after successful authentication of user.

 This application integrated with swagger for API testing and mapstruct for copying properties from one entity to another entity.